ide-workshop/ide-workshop.github.io/index.md

 * The development of plugins, add-ons, and extensions for IDEs.
 * Integrating prototypes or machine learning models into the IDEs.
+* Using advanced AI, LLMs, AI agents, etc. in the IDEs.
 * Improving various IDE features, such as automated refactorings, quick fixes, etc.
 * Program and static analysis inside the IDE.
 * UI/UX studies of working in the IDE, analyzing the way people use IDEs, their workflow, activities, attention, eye movement, etc.